steltenpower/PowerGists/animation.md

 # EMBED INSTEAD !

-With so-called **Electronic Lab Notebooks** you can enrich your **text** with
+In so-called **Electronic Lab Notebooks** you can enrich your **text** with **CODE** processing live data and of course its results, often plots.
-- anything from the **web**.
-Dynamic things too.
-- RUNNING **CODE** blocks and their results, often plots.
-Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues (or support staff) in the same shared document doing their magic.

 ![Text, Code, Result](https://static.packt-cdn.com/products/9781789800265/graphics/assets/318443e2-2a55-4b0e-b59a-b89118d0b7ff.png)
+Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues (or support staff) in the same shared document doing their magic (including embedding almost anything already on the web!!)

 # JOIN TOO !
 For **open science**, my order of preference: _[icons for Jupyter, Rstudio Rnotebooks, Observable Notebooks]_